TOAST-DOCS/RDS-FOR-SQLSERVER/zh/parameter-group.md

 There are two types of methods for applying parameters: `Dynamic` and `Static`.
 A `Dynamic` parameter is applied immediately without restart when the parameter is changed.
-A `Static` parameter is applied after a restart, and if any of the `Static` parameters are changed, the DB instance restart task is scheduled.
+A `Static` parameter is applied after a restart, and if any of the `Static` parameters are changed, `Waiting for restart` appears in the DB instance details page.
-If the parameter is applied before the scheduled DB instance restart task, the scheduled restart is deleted.

 If the connection to the database is unavailable when parameters are changed, the database can be restarted.
 Changing parameters for a DB instance in the connection unavailable status can fail.
 If the task is not completed properly, it will be reported to the administrator automatically, and NHN Cloud will contact you separately.